-As the men left, Democrates thought about all that they taught him and decided that it would be valuable to see

-Worship Apollo, and he might sanctify your Theatres, Podiums, Gymnasiums and Stadiums.
-When he does, theyll provide more benefits to the surrounding neighborhoods. all of his philosophers, athletes, actors and competitors.
-So, he combined the See Philosophers, Athletes, See Actors, and See Competitors views into one big See Culture view.
+As the men left, Democrates thought about all that they taught him and decided that it would be valuable to see all of his philosophers, athletes, actors and competitors.
+So, he combined the See Philosophers, See Athletes, See Actors, and See Competitors views into one big See Culture view.
 When he clicked on the See Culture button, he could watch all his philosophers, athletes, actors and competitors milling about his city.
 Columns in front of the houses showed how diverse the residents' entertainment options were.
 The higher the column, the more cultural diversions the household had access to.
-Democrates could also keep an eye on all his Podiums, Colleges, Gymnasiums, Theatres and Drama Schools, as well as the city's Stadium.
+Democrates could also keep an eye on all his Podiums, Colleges, Gymnasiums, Theaters and Drama Schools, as well as the city's Stadium.